Suella Braverman: Return as Home Secretary (2022–2023)

-Return to the backbenches (2023–present)
+Return to the backbenches (2023–2025)

 In December 2023, Braverman delivered a speech in the House of Commons in which she argued that "the Conservative Party faces electoral oblivion" if the Government's policy of deporting asylum seekers to Rwanda was not introduced.

 In January 2024, Braverman joined pro-Israel protesters at a rally in London held to mark 100 days since the Gaza war.

 In June 2024, while speaking to the Times, Braverman suggested that the Conservative Party should "welcome" Nigel Farage into the party to "unite the right".

 In July 2024, after the Conservative Party's loss in the 2024 General Election, Braverman delivered a speech at the National Conservatism Conference in Washington, D.C., where she attributed the party's defeat to the influence of "liberal Conservatives."
 Later that month, following Rishi Sunak's resignation as leader of the Conservative Party, Braverman unexpectedly announced that she would not be standing for leader.

 In August 2024, it was disclosed that Braverman had given several paid speeches internationally, including in India, South Korea, and the United States, and had earned nearly £60,000 from these engagements.

 In January 2025, Braverman attended Donald Trump's presidential inauguration in Washington, D.C., and was seen wearing a 'Make America Great Again' cap.
 Later that month, Braverman delivered the Margaret Thatcher Freedom Lecture at The Heritage Foundation in Washington, D.C. and raised the question of whether the United Kingdom could become "the first Islamist nation with nuclear weapons", whilst saying she did not think that was a realistic outcome.

+Reform UK (2026–present)

+On 26 January 2026, Braverman defected to Reform UK.
+Braverman said on the matter, "Britain is indeed broken.
+She is suffering.
+She is not well.
+Immigration is out of control.
+Our public services are on their knees.
+People don't feel safe."
+She became the fourth sitting Conservative MP to defect to Reform UK since the 2024 general election.

+The Conservative Party responded by saying it was "always a matter of when, not if, Suella would defect", and that "The Conservatives did all we could to look after Suella's mental health, but she was clearly very unhappy".
+The party stated that this statement was issued in error, and subsequently Conservative leader Kemi Badenoch apologised and denounced the remarks.

+During a vote on a government bill to abolish Universal Credit restrictions for families with more than two children, Braverman and fellow Reform MP Robert Jenrick were reported to have "accidentally" voted in favour of the bill (which passed by a majority of 354) after entering the wrong division lobby.

+On 17 February 2026, Braverman was appointed to Nigel Farage's frontbench team as spokesperson for Education, Skills and Equalities.